corgikit/pancake-document/products/pottery/how-to-play-pottery.md

 ![](https://lh4.googleusercontent.com/B1N\_fmtOnosL-mcID7xeRnRqmY-6SQWMxXjgTi\_GBpBN2kxSq\_13kZcvmre857wiFnONLCrTMMndkiyLHf-35HmvEJAtA2rkAQG4lCzxozc2NwfjBnWpQms4ZD9wtwRBG9UEAQIX2r1yDq0t1ENmXko)

-PancakeSwap’s Pottery is an alternative way to stack CAKE other than just locking and staking your CAKE in the staking pool, this guide will walk you through how to navigate in the PancakeSwap web UI to participate.
+ZexdexApp’s Pottery is an alternative way to stack CAKE other than just locking and staking your CAKE in the staking pool, this guide will walk you through how to navigate in the ZexdexApp web UI to participate.

-Learn more about the product structure, risks, fees of the [PancakeSwap Pottery here](https://docs.pancakeswap.finance/products/pottery).
+Learn more about the product structure, risks, fees of the [ZexdexApp Pottery here](https://docs.zexdex.app/products/pottery).

 ## Deciding if you'd like to enter a Pottery cohort